 - Apple Cider Vinegar: Another natural remedy – similar to honey – drinking two to three spoons of this vinegar in a cup of water three to four times a day could help the pain and swelling.

-- Bacteremia (Bloodstream Infection) – As the name entails, it is the presence of bacteria in the blood stream.
+- Bacteremia (Bloodstream Infection) – As the name entails, it is the presence of bacteria in the bloodstream.
 This infection may be responsible for severe consequences to the body’s immune response, causing sepsis and septic shock.
 Bacteremia is usually diagnosed by a blood culture test.

 - Abscess Development – It is a collection of pus, which has accumulated within a tissue, triggered by an infection.
 The pus contains white blood cells, bacteria and dead tissues, fluid, or possibly other intruders.
 Antibiotic and drainage may be necessary to treat the abscess.
-Without treatment and when vital organs are involved an abscess could cause severe damage to the body.
+Without treatment and when vital organs have involved an abscess could cause severe damage to the body.

 Biopsy to Determine Stage of Cancer

 When cancer is the cause of a Swelling a biopsy will be performed to indicate if it has spread to the lymph nodes or even to other parts of the body.
 If possible, a biopsy is not done because the only way to do one is to remove the node (lymphadenectomy), which can cause complications and fluid buildup.
 Sentinel nodes are often removed first to minimize the number of them that are removed.
 This biopsy can be instrumental in properly staging and treating cancer.
-Fortunately most swelling is not cause by cancer.
+Fortunately, most swelling is not caused by cancer.

 When To See The Doctor